MariaLundgren/frozan/README.md

 - Clicking og the Facebook icon and that opens up facebook.com in a new browser window.
 - Clicking og the Linkedin icon and that opens up linkedin.com in a new browser window.

+#### About us

+-	As a user I want to get information about the company.
+    - In the about us section it is a section the user can read to get information about the company.

 #### Our locations

 Manual testing of google map.